Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Where you live affects your financial assistance

-But because Medicaid is administered differently by each state, where Medicare enrollees reside has a significant impact on their eligibility for assistance.
-The pages in this section – including one for every state and the District of Columbia – are designed to help Medicare enrollees easily find the eligibility rules for programs and financial assistance in each state.
+Because Medicaid is administered by each state, eligibility and benefits vary from one state to another.
+The pages in this section – including one for every state and the District of Columbia – are designed to help Medicare enrollees easily find the eligibility rules for programs and financial assistance in each state

-You can start by choosing your state from this list.
+You can start by choosing your state from the map below.

 We’ve tried to make these pages a source of the often hard-to-find information that Medicare enrollees need to get a clear picture of financial assistance they can expect with Medicare and long-term care expenses.
 At the end of each section, we’ve included a list of resources that can provide further clarification on these topics.